The Clear Edge

 • Closed 4 of 5 (80% vs. previous 12.5%)

-Unexpected benefit: Guarantee forced Ethan to improve delivery.
-Knew he’d refund if weak.
-Raised game.
-Clients got better results.
+Unexpected benefit: The guarantee forced Ethan to improve delivery because he knew he’d refund if the offer was weak, so he raised his game and clients got better results.

 Critical insight: Risk reversal isn’t just marketing.
 It’s quality accountability.